Alpha course

-The Alpha course is an evangelistic course which seeks to introduce the basics of the Christian faith through a series of talks and discussions.
+The Alpha course is an evangelistic course that seeks to introduce the basics of the Christian faith through a series of talks and discussions.
 It is described by its organisers as "an opportunity to explore the meaning of life".
 Alpha courses are run in churches, homes, workplaces, prisons, universities and a wide variety of other locations.
 The course began in Britain and is run around the world by various Christian denominations.

 History

 Alpha originated in 1977 with the work of Charles Marnham, a curate at Holy Trinity Brompton (HTB), a parish of the Church of England in London.
 It started as a course for church members regarding the basics of beliefs commonly held by many believers in Christ, but then began to be used as an introduction for those interested in the faith.
-John Irvine, Marnham's successor curate at HTB, took over the running of the course in 1981 and developed the 10-week format which continues to this day.
+John Irvine, Marnham's successor curate at HTB, took over the running of the course in 1981 and developed the 10-week format that continues to this day.
 In 1985 Nicky Lee took on the course, and in 1990 Nicky Gumbel, then also curate at Holy Trinity, took over the running of the course at the invitation of Sandy Millar (vicar at that time) and oversaw its revision and expansion.

 Alpha grew rapidly in Britain in the 1990s, from just four courses in 1991 to 2,500 in 1995.
 It reached a peak in 1998, when 10,500 courses were run.
 By 2001 this figure had fallen to 7,300.
 In 2018 the Alpha website described the course as running in over 100 countries and in over 100 languages, with more than 24 million people having taken the course.